 I always wanted a sequel to Luigi’s Mansion, I just can’t remember why.

 In December of 2001 when my father bought me a GameCube a few months before my ninth birthday, any game even close to Mario would fulfill all of my Christmas and birthday wishes.
 If I try to remember what I loved about Luigi’s Mansion, only images of the final, ruthless boss fight and fake doors swinging open and slamming Luigi against the wall come to mind.
 For many new people, Luigi’s Mansion: Dark Moon will begin their experience with Luigi’s ghost busting trips.
-For the veterans, Dark Moon will bring forth only facades of decade old memories.
+For the veterans, Dark Moon will bring forth only glimmers of decade old memories.

 The simple puzzles and forgiving difficulty of Luigi’s Mansion: Dark Moon won’t sustain long durations of play, but the cleverly hidden secrets and an abundance of cheerful moments makes the exploration of each mansion a worthwhile experience for all.